HR-CMGT/Javascript-Machine-Learning/README.md

 ### Using Existing tools

 You don't always need to understand all the math and logic behind Machine Learning to use it.
-This codepen loads the tensorflow library and a pre-trained image model.
-Then you can classify images right away:
+This codepen tutorial will show you how to load tensorflow and a model to classify an image:

 - [Classify an image with Tensorflow in 5 lines of code](https://codepen.io/eerk/pen/JmKQLw)